Grenander--Stone estimator: stacked constrained estimation of a discrete distribution over a general directed acyclic graph: Introduction

 \section{Introduction}

-This work is motivated by the papers in constrained estimation of probability mass functions and by the research on stacked estimators.
-The first paper about the estimation of discrete monotone distributions is \cite{jankowski2009estimation}, where the authors studied constrained maximum likelihood estimator (MLE) and the method of rearrangement.
+This work is motivated by the papers in constrained estimation of probability mass functions and by the research in stacked estimators.
+The first paper about estimation of discrete monotone distributions is \cite{jankowski2009estimation}, where the authors studied constrained maximum likelihood estimator (MLE) and the method of rearrangement.
 The MLE of a monotone distribution is also known as Grenander estimator.
-Further, in the papers \citet{durot2013least} and \citet{balabdaoui2017asymptotics} the authors studied the least squares estimator of a convex discrete distribution.
-The MLE of log-concave distribution was studied in detail in \citet{balabdaoui2013asymptotics} and \citet{jankowski2018estimating} and the MLE of a unimodal discrete distribution was considered in \citet{balabdaoui2016maximum}.
+Further, in the papers \cite{balabdaoui2017asymptotics,durot2013least} the authors studied the least squares estimator of a convex discrete distribution.
+The MLE of log-concave distribution was studied in detail in \cite{balabdaoui2013asymptotics, jankowski2018estimating} and the MLE of a unimodal discrete distribution was considered in \cite{balabdaoui2016maximum}.
+The estimation of probability mass function (p.m.f.) with unknown labels was discussed in \cite{anevski2017estimating}.
+Estimation of a completely monotone p.m.f. was addressed in \cite{balabdaoui2020least, balabdaoui2020completely}.

-In most of the papers on constrained density estimation the authors separated the well- and the mis-specified cases.
-In our work we assume that the true p.m.f. can be non-monotone and prove that the proposed estimator is strongly consistent with $\sqrt{n}$-rate of convergence even if the true p.m.f. is not decreasing.

-In our paper we combine Grenander estimator with Stone's cross-validation-based concept \citep{stone1974cross} to estimate discrete infinitely supported distribution which is possibly monotone.
-Therefore, we call the resulting estimator as Grenander--Stone estimator and construct it in the following way:
+In our paper we combine Grenander estimator with Stone's cross-validation-based concept \citep{stone1974cross} to estimate discrete infinitely supported distribution which is possibly isotonic with respect to the partial order on its support.